Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 ## Ivy progress

-The rewrite is making progress, but Ivy is still not really usable in this release.
+The rewrite is making progress, but Ivy is still not usable in this release.
+If you refer to the [official feature tracking](https://github.com/angular/angular/blob/master/packages/core/src/render3/STATUS.md), a good chunk of the work is done.
+But in reality, there is still a long way to go before we can use it.

+Ivy has several pieces:

+- `ngtsc`: the compiler that compiles your Angular application and generates JavaScript from your HTML templates.
+This piece of code has made good progress but still misses a few features.
+- `ngcc`: a tool that explores all the dependencies you have, to convert existing code into "Ivy compatible" code.
+This is still very early stage, and barely usable at the moment if you don't know how to workaround a few issues
+([Olivier](https://twitter.com/OCombe) and [Pete](https://twitter.com/petebd) from the Angular team were nice enough to help me).
+- the renderer itself, which takes the generated code and makes the magic happen at runtime.
+It still moves a lot, as new optimizations and new issues are found by the team.

+Another part that is eagerly awaited is the support of "runtime i18n".
+The implementation work has just started this week, so this is also far from being done.

-I gave it a few shots but it is not yet ready for prime time.
+I gave Ivy a few shots lately but it is definitely not yet ready for prime time.
+Internally at Google, the Angular team needs to migrate the huge number of projects they have to gather feedback and fix issues.
+So it will take a few more months.

-But you can check it out yourself, as the CLI added an `--experimentalIvy` flag to generate an application with the configuration needed to try it.
+But you can check it out yourself, as the CLI added an `--experimental-ivy` flag to generate an application with the configuration needed to try it.

-We have more details in our upcoming article about Angular CLI 7.0 (TODO add link when done).
+    ng new ivy-test --experimental-ivy
+    cd ivy-test
+    $(npm bin)/ngcc
+    ng serve --aot

+Note that the change detection is not working when I'm writing these lines, so this is very limited right now :).

 ## Slots with Angular Elements